 Check with individual institutions about the availability of any postgraduate course funding.
-Early applications are advised, especially if applying for funding.
+Early applications are advised, especially if you're applying for funding.

-- customer service and interpersonal skills;
+- customer service and interpersonal skills

-- communication and presentation skills;
+- communication and presentation skills

-- a flexible approach to work;
+- a flexible approach to work

-- negotiation skills;
+- negotiation and problem-solving skills

-- the ability to work as part of a team but also on your own initiative;
+- the ability to work as part of a team but also on your own initiative

-- capability to prioritise your work and meet deadlines;
+- capability to prioritise your work and meet deadlines

-- the ability to think logically;
+- the ability to think logically

-- organisational and self-management skills;
+- organisational and self-management skills

-- an appreciation of the pressures and demands within the academic work environment.
+- an appreciation of the pressures and demands within the academic work environment

 Academic librarians work in higher and further education institutions, as well as in research institutes attached to academic institutions.